Techneatium/F14_CheatSheet/README.md

 ***
+### Changelog - 2022.02.08

+- Further experimentation with tcolorbox
+  - Added `warningbox` which produces WARNING in box with drop shadow
+- Implemented `changebar` package to indicate mandatory steps from procedures with changebars in margin
+- created `Xperimental.tex` to try out new code with shorter run time
+  - not included in git

+***
 ### Changelog - 2022.02.07

 - Began experimenting with `tcolorbox` to draw boxes around subsections
   - Requires redefining `subsection` definitions to reduce spacing, remove black box, and make subsection label white with `titlesec` tools
+- Began reading into moving hatching into header/footer formatting
+  - `fancyhdr` manual has section on thumb index!
+  - Indicates that you can have images integrated into header/footer w/o tikz

 ***
 ### Changelog - 2022.02.06